UCNot/churi/README.md

 ## Usage

-This library represents Charged URI by `ChURI` class.
+This library represents Charged URIs as `ChURI` class instances.
 The latter resembles standard [URL class], except it is read-only.
 It also provides access to:

 - query parameter charges,
 - path fragments and their charges,